armedbear/abcl/contrib/abcl-asdf/README.markdown

 that the following code would

     (let ((logger (#"getLogger" 'log4j.Logger (symbol-name (gensym)))))
-      (#"trace" logger "Kilroy wuz here.")))
+      (#"trace" logger "Kilroy wuz here."))

 output the message "Kilroy wuz here" to the log4j logging system.

 API
 ---

-We define an API within the ASDF package consisting of the following ASDF classes:
+We define an API within the ASDF package consisting of the following ASDF classes derived from ASDF:COMPONENT:

-JAR-DIRECTORY, JAR-FILE, and CLASS-FILE-DIRECTORY for JVM artifacts that have a currently valid pathname representation
+JAR-DIRECTORY, JAR-FILE, and CLASS-FILE-DIRECTORY for JVM artifacts that have a currently valid pathname representation (i.e. they exist on the local filesystem).

-And the MVN and IRI classes descend from ASDF-COMPONENT, but do not directly have a filesystem location.
+And we define  MVN and IRI classes descend from ASDF-COMPONENT, but do not directly have a filesystem location.

-For use outside of ASDF, we currently define the generic function ABCL-ASDF:RESOLVE which locates, downloads, caches, and then loads into the currently executing JVM process all recursive dependencies annotated in the Maven pom.xml graph.
+For use outside of ASDF, we currently define the generic function ABCL-ASDF:RESOLVE which locates, downloads, caches, and then loads into the currently executing JVM process all recursive dependencies annotated in the ditributed Maven pom.xml graph.

 One can muffle the verbosity of the Maven Aether resolver by setting ABCL-ASDF:*MAVEN-VERBOSE* to NIL.